cityssm/faster-web-helper/modules/worktechIntegrity/README.md

-# WorkTech Update
+# WorkTech Integrity Checks

-Performs various syncing processes between Worktech and FASTER Web.
+Performs various integrity checks between WorkTech and FASTER Web.

-- [**Synchronizes active equipment**](#active-equipment-task) from FASTER Web with WorkTech's equipment list.
-  Useful when equipment usage is tracked in WorkTech.
+- Reports on assets in FASTER Web that have no complimentary record in WorkTech, and vice versa.

 ## General Requirements